Communicating online: why you need an EDP

 20tab has its own EDP too.
 Exactly: its internal marketing team works weeks in advance on developing contents for the following month, establishing which contents need to be pushed forward, mixing informative with lighter ones.

 We build our plan starting from a meeting between the experts and an excel sheet guiding between times and spaces to fill; after defining the key points, we insert the single articles – created by the different souls of the company – in a Kanban through which we follow the journey of each article or post, from idea to publication.
+(You can find out about all of 20tab's services here!)

 If you think this is not your cup of tea, I will prove you wrong.